alexandair/entra-powershell-docs/docs/conceptual/manage-user.md

     ```powershell
     Connect-Entra -Scopes 'User.ReadWrite.All'
+    $manager = Get-EntraUser -Filter "UserPrincipalName eq 'AdeleV@contoso.com'"
     $params = @{
-        ObjectId = 'aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb'
+     ObjectId = 'SawyerM@contoso.com'
-        RefObjectId = 'bbbbbbbb-1111-2222-3333-cccccccccccc'
+     RefObjectId = $manager.ObjectId
     }

     Set-EntraUserManager @params
     ```

-   - `-ObjectId` - specifies the unique identifier (ID) of the user who have their manager set or updated.
+   - `-ObjectId` - specifies the ID (as a UserPrincipalName or ObjectId) of a user in Microsoft Entra ID.

-   - `-RefObjectId` - specifies the unique ID of the user who is to be set as the manager.
+   - `-RefObjectId` - specifies the ID of the Microsoft Entra ID object to assign as a manager.

 ### Upload or retrieve a photo for the user